-My office hours are Mondays 2:30-3:30 or by appointment.
-If you require a private consultation or expect need to speak with me for more than 10-15 minutes, please schedule an appointment.
-If you wish to schedule an appointment with me, please use the appointment slots made available weekly on Quercus: Click on the "Calendar" in the menu on the left-hand side, then go to "Find Appointments" on the right-hand side.
-Each slot is 15 minutes.
+I will hold office hours Tuesdays 5:15-6:15pm or by appointment.
+To maximize flexibility during uncertain times, I will hold office hours over Zoom.
+To ensure student privacy during office hours, please reserve an appointment using the calendar tool in Quercus.
+Click on the "Calendar" in the menu on the left-hand side, then go to "Find Appointments" on the right-hand side.
+Each slot is 10 minutes.
 If you need more time, you can book more than one adjacent slot.
 You can also leave a note about what you would like to talk about in the "comments" box.
-Should all the slots for a given week be taken, please email me (sharla.alegria@utoronto.ca).
-Please include details about the nature of your meeting request and a list of dates/times when you are available in your message.